-- Approximately $1 million will be awarded as large-scale grants, resulting in the funding of 2 large-scale grants through this solicitation.
-Each grant will award up to $500,000 for up to 24 months.
+- Approximately $640,000 will be awarded as large-scale grants, resulting in the funding of up to 2 large-scale grants through this solicitation.
+Each grant will award up to $320,000 for up to 24 months.

 How to Apply

 All applications for this solicitation must be submitted via the RWJF online system.
-Visit www.rwjf.org/cfp/her11 and use the “Apply Online” link.
+Visit RWJF’s funding page and use the “Apply Online” link.

 There are two phases in the application process:

-A webinar for interested applicants was on Wednesday, June 6, 2018, from 3:00-4:00 p.m.
+A webinar for interested applicants will be held Tuesday, June 25, 2019, from 3:00-4:00 p.m.
 ET.
-The purpose of the applicant webinar was to describe the Healthy Eating Research program, explain the scope of the CFP, review the application and review processes, and give a chance to ask questions about this funding opportunity.
+The purpose of the applicant webinar is to describe the Healthy Eating Research program, explain the scope of the CFP, review the application and review processes, and give a chance to ask questions about this funding opportunity.

 Key Dates and Deadlines